epsy/clize/docs/basics.rst

 Requiring arguments
 -------------------

-You can require arguments the same way as you would in any python function definition.
+You can require arguments the same way as you would in any Python function definition.
 To illustrate, lets write an ``echo`` command.

 ::